tytydraco/yessleep/out/Im_an_FBI_agent_who_tracks_down_serial_killers_This_last_crime_scene_had_a_strange_trap_door_that_led_somewhere_else.md

 “Jesus, it’s stiff as all hell,” he groaned, his large muscles bulging.
 Small beads of perspiration popped out on his pale forehead as he continued struggling with the rusted wheel.

 After a few turns, the mechanism unlatched with a click.
 The trap door began to pop open on its own with a whirring of gears.
 At the same time, a cacophonous wail like a tornado siren started all around us.
 It sounded like the trees themselves were screaming in low, descending waves.
-I covered my ears, trying to scream something to Agent Stone, but I couldn’t hear my own voice over the screaming of the siren.
+I covered my ears, trying to say something to Agent Stone, but I couldn’t hear my own voice over the shrieking of the siren.

 Then the door finished opening.
 The siren cut off in mid-note.
 Agent Stone and I looked down at the trap door, now completely spooked.
 I continuously checked my back, looking for any movement.
 I also looked for hidden speakers in the trees, but I couldn’t see any.